-6.6.1.3 Participant Training - Intervention Arm (Post-randomization visit, with a maximum of 15 weeks and 6 days weeks gestation)
+6.6.1.3 Participant Training - Intervention Arm

+(Post-randomization visit, within a maximum of 15 weeks and 6 days weeks gestation)

-The device training for existing pump users randomized to AiD will take approximately 120 minutes for existing pump users but, may need an additional 90-120 minutes for users who do not have pump experience.
-The training can either be performed at one or more than one session, according to the participant's past device experience and preference.
+The device training for existing pump users randomized to AiD may take up to 120 minutes but, may need an additional 90-120 minutes for users who do not have pump experience.
+The training can either be performed at one or more than one session, according to the participant's past device experience and preference, and may take place face-to-face or virtually at a mutually convenient location e.g. outpatient clinic or patient's home.